-Colonnades must be a section of the control drawings as indicated on the control drawings. - C2 - C3 - C4 Colonnade supports must be integrated with the building design and adjoining colonnades if they exist, and not unduly impact upon pedestrian thoroughfare, of obscure ground floor activity from the street. - C5 Colonnade design must respond to the articulation of adjacent buildings, and the broader desired future character. - Colonnades must be level with the street paving, and be paved in accordance with the C6 Repealed by NIDCR 2015 Armend standard Double Bay pavers (refer to the Public Pomain Improvements Plan 1999 and Council's Technical Services Division for advices.
+Colonnade supports must be integrated with the building decide if they exist, and not unduly impact activity for C4 activity from the street. - C5 Colonnade design must respond to the articulation of adjacent buildings, and the broader desired future character. - Colonnades must be level with the street paving, and be paved in accordance with the C6 e Pu. for advi for advi process and the second of the seco standard Double Bay pavers (refer to the Public Pomain Improvements Plan 1999 and Council's Technical Services Division for advices.